hectorxlxs/valid_input/README.md

 # valid_input

-valid_input is a lightweight Python library for performing commonly used input checks like make the user inputs a valid int or float or an especific option
+valid_input is a lightweight Python library for performing commonly used input checks like making the user input a valid int or float or a specific option

 ## Index
 - [Installation](#installation)